 Continuous enrollment is required (fall and spring semester) until all degree requirements are completed, including Graduate School approval of the dissertation.
 Students defending in the summer semester must register for summer semester.To participate in commencement, the student must have passed the final examination seven days prior to the commencement ceremony

 Recent Dissertations and their Writers

-What they wrote about and where they went ...
+What they wrote about ...

 Massimo Verzella (PhD, 2016) now Assistant Professor of English at Penn State-BehrendReclaiming the Place of Translation in English Composition and Technical Communication: Toward Hospitable WritingAbstract: The defining characteristic of a pedagogy informed by philosophical cosmopolitanism is a focus on the dialogic imagination: the coexistence of rival ways of life in the individual experience which incites us to interrogate ...